Joe Biden -

 His leadership was also widely hailed for helping to bring stability and peace to the Balkans.
 In 1999, Senator Biden authored a Senate-passed resolution endorsing air war in Kosovo.
 Today, Senator Biden is again leading the Congressional effort to end genocide, this time in Darfur, Sudan.

-iden is committed to taking care of the men and women who have put their lives on the line to protect our country through military service.
+Senator Biden is committed to taking care of the men and women who have put their lives on the line to protect our country through military service.
 Ensuring that all veterans have top-notch medical treatment in a fully-funded VA health care system is a key priority.

-Senate Judiciary Committee, Senator Biden is a strong leader on crime and drug policy and has been instrumental in crafting almost every major piece of crime legislation over the past two decades.
+As a long-standing member and former Chairman of the Senate Judiciary Committee, Senator Biden is a strong leader on crime and drug policy and has been instrumental in crafting almost every major piece of crime legislation over the past two decades.
 His Violent Crime Control and Law Enforcement Act of 1994 - also known as the Biden Crime Bill - put more than 100,000 cops on America's streets and increased dramatically federal support for innovative criminal justice prevention and rehabilitation.
 The 2007 Biden Crime Bill goes further by addressing the 21st century crime problems such as computer hacking, on-line child exploitation and teenage prescription drug abuse.
 As the Co-Chairman of the International Narcotics Control Caucus, Senator Biden was the first in Congress to propose a "Drug Czar," a cabinet level office to coordinate all federal agencies responsible for drug-related programs and devise a strategy to combat illegal drug use and trafficking in America.

-College Affordability and Creating Chances for Educational Success for Students (ACCESS) Act which would increase tax incentives, expand Pell grants, and begin college planning as early as the eighth grade.
+One of Senator Biden's longstanding priorities is making college more accessible and affordable for students and their families.
+Recently, he introduced the College Affordability and Creating Chances for Educational Success for Students (ACCESS) Act which would increase tax incentives, expand Pell grants, and begin college planning as early as the eighth grade.

 Over the last thirty-four years, Senator Biden has shown prescience and leadership on the most critical issues facing Delaware and our country.
-From his instrumental role in passing the bipartisan initiative to create a Commission on Civil Rights in 1983, to introducing the 1986 Global Climate Protection Act, to establishing an annual National Mammography Awareness Day, and to authoring the
+From his instrumental role in passing the bipartisan initiative to create a Commission on Civil Rights in 1983, to introducing the 1986 Global Climate Protection Act, to establishing an annual National Mammography Awareness Day, and to authoring the Rail Security Act of 2007 to regulate the transportation of hazardous materials on American railways, Senator Biden consistently works to tackle America's toughest challenges.

 Republican Vice Presidential Pick Sarah Palin